thatkevin/ghp-cms/README.md

 # ghp-cms
-A Javascript only app for editing github pages posts
+A client-side Javascript only app for editing github pages posts